Benjamin-Davies/declare-audio/README.md

 A declarative API for sound in the browser

+## Roadmap

+This project is currently in alpha.
+At the moment it is just an on-going experiment for me.
+If someone expresses interest in using this library in a product, then I will consider releasing it.
+Keep in mind that you can just fork the repo and probably end up with something much better than me.

 ## Library Design

 Everything in this library must first have its structure defined.
 These structure objects *vaguely* follow the builder pattern.
 They are implemented as classes, but each has a simple function to generate them as this is less 'noisy'.